-Closing and Assessment Meeting Students' Needs A. Previewing Unit 3 (2 minutes) • Tell students that their finished essay is due at the beginning of class tomorrow, along with their essay drafts and planners. • Tell the class that the final draft of this essay marks the end of Unit 1.
-Next, students will have the opportunity to learn about a different set of working conditions and read a compelling speech by César Chávez.

-Homework Meeting Students' Needs A. Finish the final draft of your essay to turn in at the start of the next lesson, along with your first draft, rubric, and planners.
-Note: This is the final lesson of Module 2, Unit 1.
-Review the materials for Module 2, Unit 2 in preparation for the next lesson.
-Also consider what plan for launching the independent reading routine will work best for your students and how you will calendar those lessons (as a stand-alone mini unit, or integrated into Unit 2).
+Closing and Assessment Meeting Students' Needs A. Previewing Unit 3 (3 minutes) Tell students that their finished essay is due at the beginning of class tomorrow, along with their essay drafts and planners.
+Tell the class that the final draft of this essay marks the end of Unit 2.
+In Unit 3, students will continue the work they started in Lessons 14 and 15 on their Readers Theater.
+Homework Meeting Students' Needs • Finish the final draft of your essay to turn in tomorrow, along with the first draft, rubric, and planners.
+Note: This is the final lesson of Module 2A, Unit 2.
+Review the materials for the rest of Module 2A in preparation for the rest of Unit 3.
+Also consider what plan for launching the independent reading routine will work best for your students and how you will calendar those lessons (as a stand-alone mini-unit, or integrated into Unit 3).